SadorDev/SadorDev/README.md

 # About Me

 - I am an aspiring self-taught front-end developer who is currently focusing on my core frontend skills.
-I have been using Frontend Mentor to build and complete the challnges set and I throughly enjoy doing so.
+I have been using Frontend Mentor to build and complete the challnges set.
 I aspire to be a lead frontend developer as I enjoy building web apps with a good UI/UX design

 - I currently work nights as a Night Receptionist so I would regard myself a night owl🦉